Mysterion06/SRTPluginProviderDMC4SE/README.md

-# SRTPluginProviderRE8
+# SRTPluginProviderDMC4SE
-A provider plugin of Resident Evil 8 (2021) for the SRT Host to provide memory values to other plugins.
+A provider plugin of Devil May Cry 4 Special Edition for the SRT Host to provide memory values to other plugins.
-"# SRTPluginProviderRE8"
+"# SRTPluginProviderDMC4SE"